navidbahadoran/deep-learning-summer-2025/README.md

 #### _If you choose to run the notebooks locally, you'll need to set up a code environment:_

 A code environment allows you to install and use certain packages and tools without conflicting with other programs / environments you have running.
-For more details about environments, see <a href="http://www.erdosinstitute.org/programs/asynchronous/software-engineering-for-data-scientists/" target="_blank">Erdős' software enginnering course</a>, created by Kevin Nowland.

 To set up your environment for this course, run this line of code in your terminal:
 `conda env create -f environment.yml`